Bill Richardson: Early life and education

-He earned a Bachelor's degree at Tufts University in 1970, majoring in French and political science, and was a member and president of Delta Tau Delta fraternity.
+Richardson earned a Bachelor's degree at Tufts University in 1970, majoring in French and political science, and was a member and president of Delta Tau Delta fraternity.
 He earned a master's degree in international affairs from the Tufts University Fletcher School of Law and Diplomacy in 1971.
 He had met his future wife Barbara (née Flavin) when they were in high school in Concord, Massachusetts, and they married in 1972 following her graduation from Wheaton College.

-Richardson is a descendant of William Brewster, a passenger on the Mayflower.
+Richardson was a descendant of William Brewster, a passenger on the Mayflower.

 Early political career

-After college, Richardson worked for Republican Congressman F. Bradford Morse from Massachusetts.
-He was later a staff member of the Senate Foreign Relations Committee.
-Richardson worked on congressional relations for the Henry Kissinger State Department during the Nixon administration.
+After college, Richardson worked for Republican Congressman F. Bradford Morse from Massachusetts from 1971 to 1973.
+In 1974, he left to work on congressional relations for the Kissinger State Department during the Nixon administration.
+Between 1976 and 1978 he was a staff member for the Senate Foreign Relations Committee.